zekoff/ananas-ts/README.md

 - **ts-loader**: (not sure yet, used by webpack config... perhaps the glue between webpack and the TS compiler?)
 - **live-server**: CLI equivalent of that live-server extension I have in VS Code
 - **rot-js**: the ROT.js library, for importing

+## TODO

+* Apparently ROT.Engine is essentially deprecated.
+The lock/unlock pattern should be converted to an async/await pattern.